 Thyroid surgery requires minimal aftercare.
 Most patients recover quickly and resume normal activities within a few days of surgery.
 However, thyroid surgery patients must take daily synthetic thyroid medication (levothyroxine) for life to replace their removed thyroid.

-Dr. Rebecca Ng, MD, MPH graduated from St. Louis University School of Medicine in 2019.
+Dr. Rebecca L. Ng, MD, MPH graduated from St. Louis University School of Medicine in 2019.
 She completed residency at Medical College of Wisconsin Affiliated Hospitals.
-She has a state license in Wisconsin.
+She is certified by the Otolaryngology - Head and Neck Surgery and has a state license in Wisconsin.

 Medical School: St. Louis University School of Medicine (2019)